DavidCPorter/janus-framework/README.md

 ![fig_1](./utils/img/logos/newblackgreen.png)

-## JANUS: cloud-native evaluation framework
+## JANUS: strike the right note with your architecture

-JANUS is a framework to manage, orchestrate, and execute cloud-native architectural evaluations.
+JANUS is a framework to manage, orchestrate, and execute architectural evaluations for cloud-native enterprise systems.